 As a member of the ACDC team, Kimberly contributed a sharp eye in identifying literature about agricultural journalism and communications.
 As well, she effectively helped review and process it to serve users during the years ahead.

 Uncertainties of the COVID-19 health issue continue to prompt flexible event planning, as you know.
 Here are plans of which we are aware, with website addresses you can use to track updates.

-August 11-13, 2020 (on-site conference rescheduled from April 15-17)
+August 11-13, 2020 (on-site conference rescheduled from April 15-17 with virtual option.)

 “Charting the course.”
 Conference of the National Agri-Marketing Association (NAMA) in Kansas City, Missouri.

-September 14-16, 2020 (on-site conference rescheduled from June 1-3)
+September 14-16, 2020 (virtual conference rescheduled from on-site in June)

 “Spice up your creativity.”
 Annual CCA Institute of the Cooperative Communicators Association in Buffalo, New York.

-November 14-18, 2020 (on-site conference being planned)
+November 14-18, 2020 (on-site conference rescheduled from July 25-29)